sanjithdoescode/sanjithdoescode/README.md

 - testing new technologies.

 ### in today's episode of sanjith
-- developing an AI-driven platform for farmers to connect with consumers
+- developing an AI-driven platform for farmers to connect with consumers.
-- linux and stuff
+- linux and stuff.
-- pushing gen ai to it's limits
+- pushing gen ai to it's limits.
-- frequent dsa
+- frequent dsa.

 ### Contact
 - email: [sanjithkarthik16@gmail.com]
 - twitter: [https://x.com/sanjithkarthik]
 - linkedin: [www.linkedin.com/in/sanjith-karthikeyan]
-- say hi, maybe you are awesome!
+- say hi, i'd love to meet you.
+GUARANTEE you'll find me interesting lol :D

 <!---
 sanjithdoescode/sanjithdoescode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.